 2. Poor circulation.
 This can be caused by a high stress lifestyle, as well as poor nutrition and of course not enough time put into stretching and recovery after workouts.

 3. Stay hydrated - dehydration causes stress to muscle cells.
-Try to drink roughly 2 liters per day (8 cups).
+Try to drink roughly 2 litres of water per day (8 cups).

-4. Stretch/Foam Roll - this helps to improve cell recovery and circulation plus feels great.
+4. Stretch/Foam Roll - this helps to improve cell recovery and circulation plus it feels great.
 Around 10-15 minutes per day will really help.
-I recommend my foam roller, as pictured below.
+I recommend a SWEAT foam roller.
 It is really durable and perfect for everyday use.

 5. Avoid artificial sugars and preservatives where possible - these can be a step in the process of toxin build up.
 This includes lollies, alcohol, some frozen and tinned foods etc.

-6. Sleep - sleep deprivation can have a huge impact on hormone activity so get your 7-8 hours.
-Who ever said no to more sleep?
+6. Sleep - sleep deprivation can have a huge impact on hormone activity so make sure you get your 7-8 hours.
+Whoever said no to more sleep?

 Now that you know those pesky dimples can be eliminated, time to take the right steps towards treating your body better.
-Remember, if we show respect to our bodies through healthy eating, exercise, and sleep, your body will show your the same respect back.
+Remember, if we show respect to our bodies through healthy eating, exercise and sleep, your body will show you the same respect back.